gitbritt/SpreadSheet_To_DataBase/README.md

 # Spreadsheet uploader

-#About
+# About
 This is my Senior Project from Southern Adventist University.

-This is an ASP.NET web application that checks for errors in spreadsheets.
-If the spread sheet is error free it uploads it to a specified database table.
+This Project is a software that allows ease of accesses for uploading spread sheet data staright to a database.

-#Requirements
+What it does:

+  Takes spreadsheet and uploads to Database

+  Communicates any errors to the user

+  Logs all uploads

+# Requirements
 -Visual Studio
 -SQL Sever
--ASP.NET/C#
+-ASP.NET/C sharp
 -EPPlus libary

+# Required Libaries
 To install Epplus libary, check out these links below

 https://www.nuget.org/packages/EPPlus/

 https://docs.microsoft.com/en-us/nuget/tools/package-manager-console

-#Screenshot
+# Screenshot
 ![Image description](https://github.com/gitbritt/SpreadSheet_To_DataBase/blob/master/spread_sheet_DB.JPG)